saifulshihab/dev-forum/README.md

 ### ⚠️⚠️⚠️WARNING⚠️⚠️⚠️

-#### Some pages has re-redering issue, this happened after upgrading to React 18.
+#### Some pages have re-rendering issue, this happened after upgrading to React 18.
 A fix is in progress.

 [DevForum](https://devforum.netlify.app) is an online platform for software developers, build portfolio, bid projects & get hired by recruiters.